AlimAbdul777/IIUM-Voice-Assistant/README.md

 # IIUM-Voice-Assistant

 ## IIUM KOE Voice Assistant
-]Mira is an AI assistant designed for the IIUM Kulliyyah of Engineering[cite: 58].
+Mira is an AI assistant designed for the IIUM Kulliyyah of Engineering.

 ## Features
 - **STT:** OpenAI Whisper (via Groq) [cite: 11]